AI Legal Content Marketing – Where Do Human Writers Stand?

 A good bounce rate tends to vary by type of business.
 For your law firm website, aim for a bounce rate of 50% or less.

-To reduce your bounce rate, consider the following reader-friendly factors:
+To reduce your bounce rate, consider the following best practices for reader-friendly content:

 • Avoid long, wordy blocks of text

-• Too much clutter (e.g., pop-ups, banners, pages without headers)
+• Minimize clutter (e.g., pop-ups, banners, pages without headers)

 Keep Content Fresh

 Google loves fresh content for several reasons.
-Fresh and recently updated content tends to be more accurate, adding to the expertise and trustworthiness of your site.
+Fresh, recently updated content tends to be more accurate and adds to the expertise and trustworthiness of your site.
 In addition, fresh content gets indexed more frequently, usually resulting in higher search engine rankings.

 To keep your website fresh, consider creating a schedule to add new content regularly.
 Your law firm website could benefit from adding:

-• Sub-practice pages to focus your service areas
+• Sub-practice area pages to focus your service areas

 • A weekly or bi-weekly blog